Prem-ium/BingRewards/README.md

 `MULTITHREADING` = 'True' or 'False'-- Whether the program should run multiple threads to run all accounts at once or not.
 Defaults to False.

+`DELAY_SEARCH`= Integer value of how long the program should wait between making searches.

 `APPRISE_ALERTS` = Notifications and Alerts.
 See .env example for more details

 `KEEP_ALIVE` = True or False-- whether you wish to use Flask Threading or not.